Heterogeneity Analysis with Heterogeneous Treatments: Estimation and Inference

 The estimators for all decomposition estimands are then obtained by solving the estimating equations for their respective linear combinations based on Table \ref{tab_IF_text1} using estimated nuisances.
 All unknown \textit{aggregate} nuisances for this step are obtained via the influence functions in Table \ref{tab:agg-np_text1}.
 All \textit{granular} nuisances required for both steps are obtained via $K$-fold cross-fitting \cite{Chernozhukov2018}.

 In particular, for a given $a$ and $g$, we denote as $\theta(a,g) \in \mathbb{R}^{8}$ all the estimands corresponding to the $\ta$-aggregated (i.e.~summed over $t \in \ta)$ influence functions components from Table \ref{tab_IF_text1}. $\hat{\theta}(a,g)$ are their respective estimators.
 Again, all these decomposition estimands and estimators can be obtained via linear combinations of their respective components.
-For example, for decomposition parameter $d_0(g) = \sum_{t\in\ta}e_{ta}\mu_t$, the implied estimator is given by
+For example, for decomposition parameter $d_0(g) = \sum_{t\in\ta}e_{ta}\mu_t$, the implied estimator is given by $\hat{d}_0(a) = \sum_{t\in\ta}\hat{e}_{ta}\hat{\mu}_t$ where all components are obtained by the solution to their influence function evaluated at estimated nuisances